 - The DDP may be free during your stay as long as you meet stay requirements (number of nights) and minimum days of theme park days.

 An important thing to remember is the Disney Value Resorts are a great way to stay on Disney property for a little more money than it would cost to stay off of Disney property unless you need multiple bedrooms and a kitchen.
 Click here to see the pros and cons of a value resort.
 Look at it this way, you could take the cost of the rental car, parking fees and overall convenience and put it towards a Disney Value Resort.
 You would be able to take advantage of all the perks of staying on a Disney property.
 The rooms tend to be smaller and there are less amenities than the moderate and deluxe resorts, but they are still on the property and that's the ultimate goal in order to take advantage of the perks of staying on the Disney property.
 Click here to see the difference between the value and moderate resorts.
-Something to contemplate, how much time do you really spend in your room when you don't go to WDW very often, if not at all?
-When you're at WDW and you have theme park tickets, you won't be in your room for more than sleeping, take a shower and they are not particular about the bedding, square footage, resort amenities, etc.
+Something to contemplate, how much time will you spend in your room if you don't go to WDW very often?
+Many people take the time to enjoy the hotels, too, but many won't be in their room for more than sleeping, take a shower and they are not particular about the bedding, square footage, resort amenities, etc.

 Theme Park Tickets